ding-lab/CromwellRunner/README.md

 These utilities are used to initialize, launch, inspect, clean up, restart, and log CWL runs, particularly for batches of tens and hundreds of runs.

 ## Quick start

+Instructions below show how to run a batch of analyses using the somatic variant caller TinDaisy.
+In practice, before running a batch of multiple cases, it is important to run one case fully to completion first.

 ### Installation
 ```